Executive Summary

 The contemporary entertainment industry faces a fundamental structural shift that has created an unprecedented market opportunity.
 For decades, the traditional studio system served as the primary vehicle for film financing and distribution.
 This centralized model gave filmmakers access to capital and audiences but at the cost of creative compromise and financial control.
 Streaming platforms emerged in the 2010s and 2020s as ostensible disruption agents, promising to democratize content production and reach.
 However, rather than opening doors for independent creators, these platforms increasingly concentrated content power in fewer hands.

-Major streaming services have recently adopted a strategic pullback from aggressive original content investment.
+Major streaming services have recently adopted a strategic pullback from original content investment.
 This shift reflects evolving economics in the streaming wars—after years of spending heavily to attract subscribers, platforms are now prioritizing profitability over growth, resulting in reduced budgets for original programming.
 As a consequence, these companies disproportionately favor established franchise intellectual property and proven commercial concepts over diverse, passion-driven storytelling that appeals to niche but deeply engaged communities.

 This strategic reorientation has stranded a generation of talented filmmakers who built their careers on the assumption of steady streaming investment.
 Simultaneously, it has left billions of passionate global fans with unmet demand for content reflecting their interests, identities, and passions.
 Fans of sports, music, niche communities, and underrepresented narratives find themselves seeking content that speaks directly to them—content that is increasingly difficult to finance and produce under traditional models.